- Learn what Cynopraxis and LIMA are.

 LIMA in an acronym for Least Intrusive Minimally Aversive

-The term was coined by Steven Lindsay, described in volume 2 and volume 3 of "Applied Dog Behavior and Training”. (links to his volumes are at the bottom of the page)
+The term was coined by Steven Lindsay, described in volume 2 and volume 3 of “Applied Dog Behavior and Training”. (links to his volumes are at the bottom of the page)

-Lindsay considered himself a "cynopraxic" trainer.
+Lindsay considers himself a “cynopraxic” trainer.

 Cynopraxic training proceeds on the assumption that dogs and people possess a shared capacity to establish relations based on fair exchange.
 Such training promotes cognitive, emotional, and behavioral changes conducive social competence, cooperation, and play.
 Cynopraxic training objectives are governed by two essential social and life experience criteria: (1) enhance the human-dog relationship and (2) improve the dog’s quality of life.